 Personal and Sensitive Information

-Personal and sensitive user data includes, but isn't limited to, personally identifiable information, financial and payment information, authentication information, phonebook, contacts, device location, SMS and call related data, microphone, camera, and other sensitive device or usage data.
+Personal and sensitive user data includes, but isn't limited to, personally identifiable information, financial and payment information, authentication information, phonebook, contacts, device location, SMS and call related data, inventory of other apps on the device, microphone, camera, and other sensitive device or usage data.
 If your app handles sensitive user data, then you must:

 - Limit your access, collection, use, and sharing of personal or sensitive data acquired through the app to purposes directly related to providing and improving the features of the app (e.g., user anticipated functionality that is documented and promoted in the app's description in the Play Store).
 Apps that extend usage of this data for serving advertising must be in compliance with our Ads Policy.

 - Handle all personal or sensitive user data securely, including transmitting it using modern cryptography (for example, over HTTPS).